Investigating the risks of debris-generating ASAT tests in the presence of megaconstellations: Methods

-This process yields a number of fragments that is $\mathcal{O}(10^5)$, an unrealistic amount for long-term integration.
+This process yields a number of fragments that is $\mathcal{O}(10^5)$ for $L_c$ $\in [0.003, 1.0]$ (unit of metres implied), an unrealistic amount for long-term integration.
 We thus perform integrations of a sampling of 1,000 fragments.
 A few simulations were executed with 5,000 fragments as well to confirm that 1,000 gives a representative parameter set.
 These fragments are sampled from the distribution of A/M ratios that results from the above process.
 Using these A/M ratios, the NSBM gives a unique normal probability distribution of $\log_{10}(\Delta v)$ for each fragment $i$ with a mean $\mu = 0.9\log_{10}(A/M)_i+2.9$ and standard deviation $\sigma = 0.4$ (using mks units).
 A value is sampled for each fragment from its unique PDF to obtain a distribution of $\Delta v$'s for the fragments.
-These magnitudes are combined with a unit vector generated randomly from a uniform distribution in between -1 and 1 for each component, resulting in the final velocity kicks.
-In order to perform one simulation which implements a full NSBM number distribution rather than a sampling, we also simulate a debris cloud using 100 characteristic length bins between 10 cm and 1 m.
+These magnitudes are combined with a unit vector generated randomly from a uniform distribution between -1 and 1 for each component, resulting in the final velocity kicks.
+In order to perform one simulation in which the 1000-fragment sample is close to a full NSBM number distribution, we also simulate a debris cloud using 100 characteristic length bins between 10 cm and 1 m.
 The size of 10 cm also represents the approximate lower limit to the size of most trackable debris in LEO (although with technological advances in radar detection, this bound is improving towards fragment sizes of $\mathcal{O}(1 ~\rm cm)$).

 Our generated values for A/M ratio and $\Delta v$'s are then integrated in \REBOUND\ and their collision probabilities recorded, as outlined in Section \ref{sec:integrate}.